Quick Questions? Email Us

 • Pack extra clothes and diapers

-• Keep comfort items handy
+• Keep comfort items within reach

 Aer Lingus Name Change Policy